 Regardless of what you do for a living, whether you are a mailer, a printer, a software company, or if you are a personal trainer or an electrician, you need to participate in your industry.
-What do I mean?
-You need to do more than your job to be successful.
+What do I mean, exactly?
+It's simple: You need to do more than your job to be successful.
 More specifically, your job should include participation in industry associations and events.

-This is not rocket science (and yes, they have an association as well), and I am not revealing a well-kept, new-age secret, but am merely stating a fact.
+This is not rocket science (and yes, they have an association as well), and I am not revealing a well-kept, new-age secret.
 Being active in your industry will provide measurable benefits to you and your organization.
 Association meetings, trade shows, forums, training, certifications and webinars are to your business like exercising is to the body.
 It stretches your mind and stimulates new ideas.

 Personally, I am a believer that you should actually be active in them for your own good.
 It is like career insurance.
 My experience has shown that being active will increase your network, your knowledge, and ensure you are up to date with news and regulations.
 As your network expands, more opportunities open up for you and your company.
 When your knowledge grows, your value rises like a stock gaining interest.
 Growing knowledge and familiarity with your industry’s regulations will not go unnoticed.
 Of course, your knowledge will be noticed even more if you put yourself out there.
 For example, you could share your knowledge by participating on a panel or speaking at an event.
 If you are not ready to stand in the spotlight, sit back in a cozy, quiet place and write something… tweet, blog, or participate in online chats.
 I like LinkedIn and the weekly #PrintChat.
 If you think you are not ready to share yet, then learn by reading, studying, or by listening to the experts.
 Remember, all of the experts were once beginners.
 They eventually started to give a little something to the industry and then eventually ascended to their expert position.